davidedelvento/qc/README.rst

 Known bugs
 ==========

-At present there are no known bugs.
-If you discover one, please let us know.
+See https://github.com/davidedelvento/qc/issues for a list of known issues.
+The Python 3 support seems to be broken at the moment.

 One common problem when using automatic shrinking is running out of stack space in the recursion process (the shrink algorithm call itself several times to produce a smaller test case).
 This may happen either if there is a bug in qc itself, or if there is a problem in